-• Atomic propositions.
-Intuitively, these are the set of smallest propositions.

-• Definition: An atomic proposition is one whose truth or falsity does not depend on the truth or falsity of any other proposition.

-• So all the above propositions are atomic.
+- We now define atomic propositions.
+Intuitively, these are the set of smallest propositions. - Definition: An atomic proposition is one whose truth or falsity does not depend on the truth or falsity of any other proposition. - So all the above propositions are atomic.